mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 This approach was chosen based on previous literature which successfully detected compiler optimization levels in binary executables using 1D \acp{CNN} [@Yang2019] [@Pizzolotto2021].

-### Model architectures
+### Model architecture

 Our research will explore various \ac{CNN} architectures to determine the most effective approach for ISA detection.
-We will train and validate several models while experimenting with the following architectural choices.
+We will train and validate several models while experimenting with the following configuration choices.

 #### CNN size and complexity